 NOTE: This (and any page with Beta in the title) is intended only for educators who have been selected to test the Remote Sensing Units in the spring and summer of 2023.
 If you ARE a Beta test educator, then please be sure to check that you only navigate to Beta Test pages.
 If you ever end up on a different page, then you can navigate back to this page by selecting the Beta Tab in the top menu on any page.

 If you are NOT a Beta test educator, then please return to the main PLANETS Homepage by pressing the PLANETS logo at the top of the page.
 Don't worry, we will release new, improved, free versions of PLANETS for all, later this year.

-Youth learn how we explore other planets and moons remotely by:
+In this unit, youth learn how we explore other planets and moons remotely by

 - Engineering a remote sensing device with basic materials (Engineering Activities P1-A6);

 - Exploring actual data from Mars to find out what landforms, terrain, and minerals are there (Science Activities PS1-S3);